sehlen-bsi/botan-docs/audit_report/3.1.0/src/00_09_introduction.rst

 Patch Description Content
 -------------------------

-Chapter 4 shows the changes for this document's review iteration for all topics in scope.
+:ref:`Chapter 4<changes>` shows the changes for this document's review iteration for all topics in scope.
 Patches are sorted in a semantically meaningful way by assigning each one to a sensible topic.
 Each topic provides a brief description and lists the authors for the contained patches.
 Afterward, an extensive table with all related patches is provided.

-The table contains the pull request ids or commit hashes of the reviewed patches with a GitHub link.
+The table contains the pull request IDs on GitHub or individual commit hashes of the reviewed patches with a link to GitHub.
-For orientation, a brief description of the patch is given.
-Note that this description is only on a summary level and does not cover all patch changes in detail.
-Most pull requests and commits are sufficiently described at the provided GitHub link.
+For reference, a brief description or title of the patch is provided.
+Note that this description is usually just a summary and might not cover all patch changes in detail.
+Most pull requests and commits feature a sufficient description on GitHub that is not repeated in this document.
 Also, each patch within the table is assigned a security category, and information about the approvers and auditors is given.